Cynthia Capen has spent the past 4 1/2 years documenting the post-Katrina work and life of the Rev. Tony Ricard, a Catholic priest in New Orleans.

 "That Mass that day blew me away," she said.
 "It pierced my heart I felt I had the strength to go on."

-She introduced herself afterward and
+She introduced herself afterward and asked if he had any tapes or videos.

 The next morning she e-mailed him to ask if she could make a documentary on him.
 He answered three hours later.